juji-io/datalevin/doc/query.md

 [here](../benchmarks/datascript-bench).
 Queries in this benchmarks are simple and often do not involve more than one relation.

-### Math Genealogy Benchmark

-This [Datalog benchmark](../benchmarks/math-bench) [10] tests Datalog rules evaluation performance.
-We compared with Datascript and Datomic, where Datalevin is much faster.
-For recursive rules in particular, Datalevin is several orders of magnitude faster, due to start of the art Datalog [rule engine implementation](rule.md).

 ### Join Order Benchmark (JOB)

 The join order benchmark (JOB) [8] for SQL contains 113 complex queries that stresses the optimizer.
-We ported these queries to Datalog and compared with PostgreSQL [here](../benchmarks/JOB-bench).
-The query execution time of Datalevin are more consistent and much better on average than PostgreSQL, due to better query plans produced in Datalevin.
+We ported these queries to Datalog and compared with PostgreSQL and SQLite [here](../benchmarks/JOB-bench).
+The query execution time of Datalevin are more consistent and much better (2X and more) on average than PostgreSQL and SQLite, due to better query plans produced in Datalevin.

 ### LDBC SNB Benchmark